Making a gift of your appreciated assets (instead of cash) can provide tax savings while maximizing your philanthropic impact.

 Planned Giving: Join the Desert Stars

 Create a legacy through planned giving.
 Planned giving is any gift that is not a current cash gift.
 Many planned gifts are simple bequests.
-Other types of gifts include real estate, stocks, IRA distributions, life-insurance proceeds and charitable lead and remainder trusts.
+Other types of gifts include real estate, stocks, IRA distributions, and life-insurance proceeds.

 Desert Stars will be acknowledged in our annual report and on our website.
 If you are interested in making a planned gift, we would be honored to work with you and your advisors to carry out your wishes.
 If you have already planned a bequest to MDLT, please let us know so that we can thank you and recognize you as a Desert Star.
 Email Donor Relations Manager Kellie Flint at [email protected] for more information.